abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 {% dialog tests/tutorespfn/Input/teph4zpr_gwpt_2.abi %}

+that lists the relative paths of the partial DFPT POT files in the MgO_eph_zpr directory.

 Note that for GWPT we also need to merge the files with the first-order change of the density. as we need to compute: